 The travel agents and the hotels found the new booking arrangement both lucrative and convenient.
 The hotels realised that customers who were on holiday were spending more at the hotel than their business travelling counterparts.
 People who were out to enjoy themselves would buy meals and spend an evening at the bar.
 The trade was mutually beneficial.

-At first the Apple Booking Company worked solely in a symbiotic partnership with travel agents.
+At first Apple Booking Company worked solely in partnership with travel agents.
 The booking system was basic but well planned - the company offered a service that was free.
 The travel agents embraced the opportunity, they could now earn commission in an area were they had struggled before and it offered them extra revenue in a difficult trading atmosphere.